 From that moment onward, the bishop wore that tucum ring as the sign of his ecclesial office.

 The symbolism of the black ring has changed over the years.
-In the 1800s the ring was a sign of marriage for the slaves and autochthonous people who could not afford to buy gold.
+In the 1800s the ring was a sign of marriage for enslaved individuals and autochthonous people who could not afford to buy gold.
 It was also a symbol of friendship and of resistance to the established order—the freedom fighters.
 Today the black ring of tucum has come to symbolize the struggle for liberation, solidarity, reconciliation, and the celebration of friendship with those living in poverty.
 “It is a sign of alliance, of solidarity with the indigenous peoples and with the lives of the people.
 Anyone who wears this ring is saying they will accept the weight of this struggle, and also its consequences” (Dom Pedro Casaldáliga).

 The tucum ring is a reminder that our friendships cannot remain insulated and isolated in the narrow space of a group of people who share a vocation, worship together, and live like one another.
 But that friendship, if alive and vibrant, is marked by gratitude and sustained in contagious and creative celebration.